Calm water at Tahquamenon falls

 MORE INFORMATION

-When you make it Paradise, Michigan to visit the Falls, don’t forget to share your fantastic photos of your experience with the hashtag #ILovetheSoo on Facebook, Instagram, Pinterest and Twitter so we can enjoy them, too!
+When you make it to Paradise, Michigan to visit the Falls, don’t forget to share your fantastic photos of your experience with the hashtag #ILovetheSoo on Facebook, Instagram, Pinterest and Twitter so we can enjoy them too!